 Step One: Create the Labels

-Print off the label sheet from our blog, OR use a piece of plain cardstock to and cut out rectangles that fit your jars.
+Print off the label sheet from our blog, OR use a piece of plain cardstock to cut out rectangles that fit your jars.

 If you are creating the labels using stamps, stamp out the letters on your pieces of cardstock.

-A few suggestions for potion jar labels:
+Here are a few suggestions for potion jar labels: